Information for patients

 If your work involves routinely sitting or standing within 1 metre of the same person or handling food items, you may need to stay off work for a number of days.
 A member of the Medical Physics team will discuss this with you prior to treatment.

-If you work closely with children or pregnant people, use photosensitive material, or work with certain radiation equipment you may need to stop work for up to 2-3 weeks.
+If you work closely with children or pregnant people, use photosensitive material, or work with certain radiation equipment you may need to stop work for up to 2 to 3 weeks.

 Are there any other potential restrictions?